-- 1. Use the probe to connect the CH1 Input Terminal and the Compensation Signal Output Terminal on the front panel.
-Connect the ground alligator clip of the probe to the "Ground Terminal" under the compensation signal output terminal. - 2.
-Check the displayed waveforms and compare them with the following figure.
+- 1. Connect the coaxial cable interface (BNC connector) of the passive probe to any channel of the oscilloscope. - Connect the probe to the "Compensation Signal Output Terminal" (Cal) on the front of the oscilloscope.
+Connect the ground alligator clip of the probe to the "Ground Terminal" under the compensation signal output terminal.

+- 3. Press the Auto Setup button. - 4.
+Check the waveform displayed and compare it with the following.

-3. Use a nonmetallic flat-head screwdriver to adjust the low-frequency compensation adjustment hole on the probe until the waveform matches the "Compensated Correctly" waveform above.
+5. Use a non-metallic driver to adjust the low-frequency compensation adjustment hole on the probe until the waveform displayed is as the "Perfectly compensated" in the figure above.